shmilee/T450-Hackintosh/README.rst

 Test it.

 Then Fn+F5 and Fn+F6 will work well.
-It sames there is no need to patch AppleBacklight and AppleBacklightInjector.
-[2]_
+It sames there is no need to patch `AppleBacklight and AppleBacklightInjector`_.

 Issue:
     F14(Fn+F10) is also for brightness down.
 F15(Fn+F11) is for brightness up.